 Pay Difference by Location

-For Live Performance Stage Managers, New York provides a pay rate that is 99 percent greater than the national average.
-Live Performance Stage Managers will also find cushy salaries in Las Vegas (+50 percent), Chicago (+49 percent), Los Angeles (+24 percent), and Orlando (+3 percent).
-Live Performance Stage Managers in Denver report much lower salaries than the rest of the country — 32 percent below the national average — proving that residence is a major factor in overall pay.
+With a pay rate for Live Performance Stage Managers that is 141 percent greater than the national average, New York offers a comfortable salary for those in this profession.
+Live Performance Stage Managers can also look forward to large paychecks in cities like Las Vegas (+48 percent), Chicago (+47 percent), Los Angeles (+35 percent), and Orlando (+2 percent).
+Live Performance Stage Managers in Denver report much lower salaries than the rest of the country — 51 percent below the national average — proving that residence is a major factor in overall pay.

 Related Job Salaries